2i2c-org/team-compass/meetings/list.md

 ## Monthly retrospectives

 The 2i2c Team has a retrospective **on the last Tuesday of each month** for 60 minutes, with an optional 30-minute extra time afterwards if we really need to extend conversation.
+The goal is to reflect on our team process and how things are going, and finding ways to improve.

 Monthly team meetings are an opportunity to all meet face to face in order to discuss how things are going, reflect on our team practices, share anything that is stressing us out, and identify ways to improve our processes.